sladericewatkins/onecms7/src/faq/index.md

 title: FAQ
 ---

-## Can you develop my app?
-Sorry, but unfortunately, I'm many years removed from the mobile app development scene. **I do mess around with [Xcode](https://developer.apple.com/xcode/), but that's more as a hobby, and I'm by no means experienced.** I have to regularly ask others for guidance just to figure out the interface.

-Nowadays, I'm focused on web and computer software and I'm content with that.

-## Will you ever return to mobile app development?
-Yes, it's on my list of things I'd like to do!
-Perhaps it'll become my full-time "actual" job?
-I feel a calling there.
-Right now, I'm actually testing several apps for folks and giving feedback.
-So we'll see what happens!

 ## What text editor do you prefer most?
 [TextMate](https://macromates.com/) on Mac, [VSCodium](https://vscodium.com/) on everything else.
 Both are open source!